insidewhy/domos/README.md

 ## Known issues
  * A bug with Firefox 17+ currently can cause flicker when fading from 0 to 1 in certain circumstances.
- * Domos probably does not work with Internet Explorer 8 or below and may not work with Internet Explorer 9 either.
+ * domos probably does not work with Internet Explorer 8 or below and may not work with Internet Explorer 9 either.
 This may be fixed in the future.

 ## Test Platforms
  * Firefox 17+